 It loses value if you flash everybody the same smile, like a Confederate dollar.
 When meeting groups of People, grace each with a distinct smile.
 Let your smiles grow out of the beautiful big players find in each new face.
 If one person in a group is more important to you than the others, reserve a huge, flooding smile just for them.

 To become effective communicators, along with knowledge, we must be great listeners.
 We can gain understanding from reading a book.
 And if you don’t like reading a book or don’t have time to read, there are fantastic audiobook platforms from where you can learn many skills.

 Professional speakers use their hands, bodies, and gestures with heavy impact.
 They think about the space they are talking in.
 They employ many different tones of voice, invoke various expressions, vary the speed with which they speak, and effectively use silence (pause).

-At someone else’s expense, an innocent joke may get you a cheap laugh.
+An innocent joke may get you a cheap laugh at someone else’s expense.
 Never, ever make a joke at anyone else’s expense.
 You’ll wind up paying for it dearly.

 Before throwing out any news, keep your receiver in mind.
 Then deliver it with a smile, a sigh, or a sob.
 Not according to how you feel about the news but how the receiver will take it.